pandamanish/Monitoring-Scaling/README.md

 Some Script Parameters commonly used during the scripting:

-AMI ID: Ensure you use the correct AMI ID for your region.
+AMI ID: Ensure you use the correct AMI ID for region.
-VPC ID: Provide the correct VPC ID for your setup.
+VPC ID: Provide the correct VPC ID for setup.
-Subnets: Update with your available subnet IDs.
+Subnets: Update with available subnet IDs.
-Key Pair: Replace with your existing EC2 key pair name.
+Key Pair: Replace with  existing EC2 key pair name.
 Security Group: Use the correct security group ID.
 Run the Main Deployment Script:
 Monitor the Deployment: The script will output the status of each component as it is created.